 The post is presented in paid collaboration with Destination Kalmar, but all thoughts and opinions are, as usual, my own.

 When visiting European cities during the winter there is one ingredient that is a little extra important.
 Access to a hot cup of coffee.
 Sometimes to be enjoyed together with a golden bun and sometimes to warm frozen hands.
 A cup of coffee fulfills many functions in the cold.
-We visited Kalmar during the first Advent weekend of the year and were met by a large number of lovely places to have coffee - both on Kvarnholmen and outside of town.
-Tune in to my five favorites!
-And by the way – these places work at least as well on a sunny June day, when most places have outdoor seating! 🙂
+We visited Kalmar during the first Advent weekend of the year and were greeted by a large number of lovely places to have coffee - both on Kvarnholmen and outside of town.
+Join my five favorites for a coffee in Kalmar!

 The harbor cafe